 Our goal is to educate each patient and begin a relevant treatment program with the highest quality of care available.
 Whatever your foot and ankle trouble, we'll work together to find the answers that will comfort you and bring you relief.

-Columbia St. Mary's offer podiatric care with the following podiatrists.
-Click on a name for locations and more information.
+Columbia St. Mary's offers podiatry care with the following podiatrists who practice in the metro Milwaukee and Sheboygan areas.
+Click on a name for locations and more information:

 - Seventy-five percent of Americans will experience foot health problems of varying degrees of severity at one time or another in their lives.